Moscow hosts more Turkey-Syria rapprochement talks

 The Russian Defense Ministry noted that during Tuesday’s talks “special attention was given to countering terror threats and fighting all groups of extremists on Syrian territory.”

-Suzan Fraser contributed to this report from Ankara, Turkey.
+Suzan Fraser in Ankara, Turkey and Bassem Mroue in Beirut contributed to this report.